intermountainneuroimaging/inc_documentation/docs/source/index.rst

 INC FLywheel has its documentation hosted on Read the Docs.

-Welcome to INC FLywheel documentation!
+Welcome to INC Flywheel documentation!
 ======================================

 Check out the :doc:`usage` section for further information, including